 Snow Week learning can still happen without actual snow!

-Paper Snowflake Patterns –
+Printable Paper Snowflake Templates –

 “Grow Your Own Crystal Snowflake” Kits. – I used purple pipe cleaner sticks thinking the color would be pretty coming through the crystals.
 We thought the borax crystals were fun to watch grow and turned out quite interesting!